Metro Vancouver's last remaining glacier is disappearing fast | CBC News

 "A lot of that is seasonal snowmelt at the top of the glacier, but it's certainly struggling in these warm and dry conditions."

-As for the lower glacier, not only has the glacier retreated, but Dunkley says the ice mass has lost elevation since he first started surveying it in 2006.
+As for the lower glacier, not only has it retreated, Dunkley says the ice mass has lost elevation since he first started surveying it in 2006.

 "The glacier is flattening.
 We've lost up to 10 metres in thickness since I first came here."